-The National Hypnotherapy Society holds the first and only current hypnotherapy register to be accredited by the Professional Standards Authority under its Accredited Voluntary Registers (AVR) scheme.
+The National Hypnotherapy Society holds the first and only current hypnotherapy register to be accredited by the Professional Standards Authority under its Accredited Registers (AR) scheme.

-An Accredited Voluntary Register is the result of a new scheme set up by the Department of Health, and administered by the Professional Standards Authority who are an independent body, accountable to Parliament.
-The Professional Standards Authority accredits voluntary registers of people working in a variety of health and social care occupations.
+An Accredited Register is the result the scheme set up by the Department of Health, and administered by the Professional Standards Authority who are an independent body, accountable to Parliament.
+The Professional Standards Authority accredits registers of people working in a variety of health and social care occupations.
 The Authority also oversees statutory registers such as the General Medical Council and Nursing and Midwifery Council.

 The scheme was set up to provide assurance on the standards of voluntary registers, and is the best way to promote quality within the field of Hypnotherapy.

-Being accredited under the AVR scheme offers enhanced protection to anyone looking for Hypnotherapy services which includes:
+Being accredited under the AR scheme offers enhanced protection to anyone looking for Hypnotherapy services which includes:

-• Members of the public seeking an Accredited Therapist
+- Members of the public seeking a Registered Hypnotherapist

-Hypnotherapists on our register, also known as registrants, (i.e. our Professional Members, Accredited Members and Fellows) will be able to display the AVR quality mark, as a sign that they belong to a register which meets the Authority's rigorous standards.
+Hypnotherapists on our register, also known as registrants, will be able to display the AR quality mark, as a sign that they belong to a register which meets the Authority's rigorous standards.